mauer4/Attention-From-Scratch/docs/OLMO2_BASELINE.md

 - Record consistent prompts and batch sizes to compare throughput vs. the forthcoming custom engine.
 - Capture GPU utilization (`nvidia-smi dmon`) and memory footprints during runs.
 - Install Nsight Systems / Nsight Compute inside the Vast container or stream the session back to a local GUI.
 NVIDIA’s container images already include the CLI tools (`nsys`, `ncu`).
-- Re-run the baseline script under Nsight to collect timeline traces and kernel metrics (e.g., `nsys profile python scripts/run_olmo2_inference.py ...`).
+- Re-run the baseline script under Nsight to collect timeline traces and kernel metrics (e.g., `nsys profile python inference/Olmo_2/run_from_snapshot.py ...`).
 - Store reports under `benchmarks/` (keep traces outside Git or add to `.gitignore`).

 These measurements will anchor the performance targets for the from-scratch implementation described in `docs/PROJECT_PLAN.md`.
+\n\n\n